• Courses

 And now we wait.
 Within the next 24-48 hours, the custom parameters will appear in your Google Analytics 4 reports.

-It’s important to understand that this change does not apply to historic data that has already been collected.
+It’s important to understand that this change does not apply to historical data that has already been collected.
 If you plan to register a custom dimension, you must do that as soon as possible.

 Recommended events in Google Analytics 4: Final Words

-And these are the essentials that you should know about recommended events in GA4.
+These are the essentials that you should know about recommended events in GA4.
 To sum up:

-- If you want to track an event with GA4, you should first check whether that event is not already covered by automatic tracking and enhanced measurement.
+• If you want to track an event with GA4, you should first check whether that event is not already covered by automatic tracking and enhanced measurement.
 If not, then check the list of recommended events.

-- The purpose of these events is to help GA better understand what kind of data you are sending in and in which reports to display it.
+• The purpose of these events is to help GA better understand what kind of data you are sending in and in which reports to display it.
 For example, events like purchase will be displayed in the Monetization reports.
 Hopefully, in the future, GA will offer more predefined reports, and then more of the recommended events will be displayed there.
 Also, GA says that recommended events will help us benefit from Machine Learning more.
 What does that mean?
 That’s still unknown.

-- You might still need to register some recommended parameters as custom dimensions.
+• You might still need to register some recommended parameters as custom dimensions.
 Try to check the GA4 interface and see if you can find that dimension.
 If not, then you should register it as a custom dimension.

 2 COMMENTS